 The JT Turner survey may be indicating that saving a tenant and getting the lease renewed is achievable.
 A common theme that runs through tenant complaints and disappointment seems to be communication.

 When tenants are informed of what’s happening and they believe they’re getting value, the status quo is kept.
 In many cases, it’s a disturbance in the status quo that makes the tenant re-evaluate their choice of rental accommodation.
-Any one of the above events could launch this re-appraisal of their situation.
+Any of the above events could launch this re-appraisal of their situation.

 If other landlords are promoting their buildings and available units, tenants receive a promise of value.
 This year, more tenants are likely to jump at these new offers and incentives.